Feedback-assisted quantum search by continuous-time quantum walks: Results

-In Fig. \ref{fig:multipleFeedbackBound} we also report the average values of the feedback couplings $\bar{\theta}_{0}$ and $\bar{\theta}_{1}$.
-Excluded a small noisy contribution, we have numerical evidence that the time behaviour of $\bar{\theta}_{0}$ and $\bar{\theta}_{1}$ is equal to their symmetric counterpart $\bar{\theta}_{10}$ and $\bar{\theta}_{9}$.
+In Fig. \ref{fig:multipleFeedbackBound} we also report the average values of the feedback couplings $\bar{\theta}_{0}$ and $\bar{\theta}_{1}$. \AC{Differently from the unbounded controls scenario, here the noisy fluctuations are much smaller (again, for a more detailed discussion, we refer the reader to Appendix \ref{app:landscape}), and} we have numerical evidence that the time behaviour of $\bar{\theta}_{0}$ and $\bar{\theta}_{1}$ is equal to their symmetric counterpart $\bar{\theta}_{10}$ and $\bar{\theta}_{9}$.
 The qualitative behavior of $\bar{\theta}_{0}$ is the same also for the other values of $N$ and $\xi$ considered: after a first positive peak, it follows a minimum and then a second maximum, which is smaller than the first, and eventually it tends to the finite asymptotically value $\bar{\theta}_{0}\to - \gamma$, confirming our previous intuition.
 The situation is slightly different for $\bar{\theta}_{1}$, where for $N=11$ and $N=15$ there is a sequence of minima and maxima which asymptotically tend to a value close to $0$ while for $N=5$ the asymptotic values remains positive.
 This behaviour leads to the observation that, for smaller graphs, the couplings $\theta_1$ and $\theta_{N-2}$ are more relevant with respect to graphs with a larger size.
 The other feedback couplings are not particularly interesting, since their average is approximately $0$ everywhere, so we decide to not report them.

 So far we have discussed only averaged results on a large number of trajectories.
 To understand in detail the behavior of the protocol, in Fig. \ref{fig:singtrjboundedxi} we report the results for a single stochastic trajectory with bounded domain for $N=5$ with $\xi=1$ and $N=11$ with $\xi=5$.
 During the transient evolution, when the feedback is driving the walker to the target node $\vert 0 \rangle$, the value of the reward function is particularly affected by the measurement.
 After reaching the threshold value, the feedback operation tries to keep the walker into the target vertex.
 However, the stabilization procedure is not given by constant values of the feedback couplings.
 Similar to what we have discussed in the previous Section, this means that corrections are necessary also after having reached the target state with high fidelity.
 These corrections are responsible for the noise we see in the averaged feedback couplings reported in Fig. \ref{fig:multipleFeedbackBound}.
 By inspecting the single trajectories, we also notice that most of the values taken by $\boldsymbol{\theta}$ during the evolution are either equal to $0$ or to $\pm \gamma$.
 So it is worth exploring a scenario where the feedback couplings $\boldsymbol{\theta}$ belong to discrete set of possible values.